MicrosoftDocs/VBA-Docs/api/Excel.Application.PrintCommunication.md

 # Application.PrintCommunication property (Excel)

-Specifies whether communication with the printer is turned on.  **Boolean** Read/write
+Specifies whether communication with the printer is turned on.
+Read/write **Boolean**.

 ## Syntax